 Do You Know TSA?

 The Transportation Security Administration, or TSA, resulted from the 9/11 terrorist attacks in 2001.
-On November 19, 2001, the 107th Congress created the TSA through “The Aviation and Transportation Security Act.”
+On November 19, 2001, the 107th Congress created the TSA through โThe Aviation and Transportation Security Act.โ

-Screening of passengers at the airport is part of TSA’s security measures to get you safely to your destination.
+Screening of passengers at the airport is part of TSAโs security measures to get you safely to your destination.
 To do that, TSA officers must prevent the entry of prohibited items and other threats into the airport.

 With such a critical responsibility, TSA urges travelers to take the TSA rules and guidelines seriously.
-It will help avoid unnecessary delays and hassles at the airport security checkpoint if you know what to put in TSA bins.
+Now, letโs look further into what to put in TSA bins and learn some tips on how to breeze through and navigate airport security.

 Prepare For Airport Security